fbpx

 The genesis of this pain can be traced back to the injury and the subsequent bodily responses.
 When a neck injury occurs, the structures within the neck, including the vertebrae, discs, ligaments, and muscles, can be damaged.
 In response to this damage, the body initiates an inflammatory process, which can cause an immediate swelling and narrowing of the foramina.

 Over time, if the injury leads to persistent inflammation or accelerates degenerative changes in the spine, the foramina can become chronically narrowed.
-This might happen due to conditions such as bulging or herniated discs, the development of bone spurs (osteophytes), or thickening of the spinal ligaments, all of which encroach upon the space within the foramina.
+This might happen due to conditions such as bulging or herniated discs, the development of bone spurs (osteophytes), or thickening of the spinal ligaments, all encroaching upon the space within the foramina.
 This leads to compression or pinching of the nerve roots that pass through these openings.

 This nerve root compression can cause pain in two primary ways.
 First, the compression itself can trigger pain signals along the nerve that the brain interprets as coming from the area of the body served by that nerve.
 This is why pain from foraminal stenosis in the neck can be felt in the arm.